PaulKinlan/paul.kinlan.me/content/2016-12-16-screen-recording-with-getUserMedia-and-WebRTC.markdown

 ---
+date: 2016-12-16 13:20:31+00:00
+description: Finally you can record your screen directly on Android via JS... well 'finally' is a strong word.
+image_header: /images/screensharing-android.png
 slug: screen-recording-with-getUserMedia-and-WebRTC
-date: 2016-12-16T13:20:31.000Z
+summary: 'Sharing a live demo during presentations can be tricky, but screen recordings offer a reliable alternative.
+I''ve developed various tools for screen recording and adding device frames, but they often require complex setups.
+I''m excited about a new feature in Chrome that allows screen recording on Android devices directly through `getUserMedia` with a `chromeMediaSource: ''screen''` constraint.
+This simplifies the process significantly, enabling local recording with `MediaRecorder` or remote streaming via WebRTC.
+It''s still experimental but promises a more streamlined workflow for creating presentation demos.'
+tags:
+- screen recording
+- Android
+- getUserMedia
+- WebRTC
+- MediaRecorder
+- chromeMediaSource
+- demo
+- presentation
+- live demo
+- mobile
-title: "Screen recording on Android with getUserMedia and WebRTC"
+title: Screen recording on Android with getUserMedia and WebRTC
-description: "Finally you can record your screen directly on Android via JS... well 'finally' is a strong word."
-image_header: /images/screensharing-android.png
-tags: ["ffmpeg", "mediarecorder"]

 ---

 I am a real believer in showing live demos when doing nearly any tech based